ecrmnn/jsdailybot/snippets/mergeObject.md

 ---
-description: "Hot tip!
+description: "🔥 Hot tip!
 You can merge objects using only the spread operator!
 No more Object.assign! #E6"
 ---
 const player = {
   name: 'Mohamed Salah',